 Does sexual shame affect penis size?
 19 November 2018 Posted by: Michael H Hallett Category: Shame , No Comments I’ve written extensively on this site how sexual shame unconsciously affects the entire spectrum of human sexual behaviour, both psychologically and in the bedroom arts.
 But let’s go one step further.
 Could it even affect that […]

-Unporn – a new take on sexual shame 21 September 2018 Posted by: Michael H Hallett Category: Shame , No Comments “Our world is becoming increasingly visual.
+Unporn – a new take on sexual shame 21 September 2018 Posted by: Michael H Hallett Category: Shame , 2 Comments “Our world is becoming increasingly visual.
 Yet, when it comes to the visual expression around sexual subjects, we’re limited to medical diagrams and porn.”
 So writes Mikael Cho, Founder/CEO of the excellent free stock photo […]

 Is sexual shame keeping you single?
 24 May 2018 Posted by: Michael H Hallett Category: Sexuality , Shame , No Comments When I was young, for a few years we used to holiday at a hotel on Lake Lugano in northern Italy.
 And, every year, two English gentlemen—brothers—were there at the same time.
 One of […]